superCoderDOM/superCoderDOM/README.md

 - 😏 Pronouns: He/him
 - 💬 Ask me about my weird journey!
 - ⚡ Fun fact: I'm a 12th generation Canadian.
-That comes with owning all the bad, ugly, despicable my ancestors and all their contemporaries did to the First People of the land they settled.
+That comes with owning all the bad, ugly and despicable things my ancestors and all their contemporaries did to the First People of the land they settled since the 1600s.